marcelohansen/Alura-Challenge/README.md

 &nbsp;
 &nbsp;

-🔶 Two .csv files were used to import the data.
-The entire ETL process was done in Power Query using the main functions such as: renaming columns, splitting columns by delimiter, changing column types, merging columns and replacing values.
-Auxiliary queries were created to process Star and Gender information.
+## 🍽️ Week 2: Alura Foods

+In this week, Alura Foods is looking for an opportunity to expand its restaurant business to India.
+Location and operation data of the restaurants were analyzed, such as country, city, coordinates, type of cuisine, price, rating, delivery and table booking.

+The Power BI dashboard is available at: https://bit.ly/AlFoods

 &nbsp;
 &nbsp;
 &nbsp;

+🔷 The database was divided into five .json files.
+All files were connected by folder and the exchange rate is collected by an API.
+The ETL process was done in Power Query by expanding columns, changing column types, replacing values and deleting useless data.
+Two auxiliary queries were created to organize the data and work with the categories of cuisine.

 &nbsp;

-## 🍽️ Week 2: Alura Foods

-In this week, Alura Foods is looking for an opportunity to expand its restaurant business to India.
-Location and operation data of the restaurants were analyzed, such as country, city, coordinates, type of cuisine, price, rating, delivery and table booking.

-The Power BI dashboard is available at: https://bit.ly/AlFoods
+&nbsp;
 &nbsp;
 &nbsp;